-Hate crimes must also be reported by category of prejudice based on the following: Race, gender, gender identity, religion, sexual orientation, ethnicity, national origin, or disability.
-For the purpose of reporting the statistics with respect to the crime statistics that must be compiled in accordance under the categories of: On campus, on non-campus building or property; public property; and dorms/residences.
+Race, gender, gender identity, religion, sexual orientation, ethnicity, national origin, or disability.
+For the purpose of reporting the statistics with respect to the crime statistics that must be compiled in accordance with the categories of: On-campus, on non-campus building or property; public property; and dorms/residences.
 Reportable hate crimes include crimes in the Clery crime categories with a bias component, as well as bias-involved larcenies (thefts), simple assault, intimidation, vandalism, and any other crime involving personal injury.